- 42 ft

 Consider sailing for a maximum of 4-5 hours per day, avoiding the nights and always keeping a significant safety margin against darkness.
 In particular, ensure you have light when mooring or anchoring in unfamiliar places.

 These considerations lead us to a range of about 25 miles per day, 75 for a week's holiday.
 Let's take this into account when planning our destinations, and if we are interested in visiting even more distant locations, we should consider chartering the boat for a fortnight.

-As the propulsive thrust increases, sailboats increase their speed until they reach a speed where they rise out of the water and glide.
+As the propulsive thrust increases, sailboats increase their speed until they reach a point where they rise out of the water and glide.
 Some hulls will have a shape that does generate that gliding effect.
 However, some hulls are shaped so that once the sailboat reaches a certain speed, the boat's motion will create waves that will not allow it to accelerate any further.

+The critical speed is 1.35 x the square root of the waterline length in feet.
 So for the Beneteau Oceanis 37 in the example above, this would be a speed of about 8 knots.

 As a result, there is no need to push the engine any further once the speed is reached; on the contrary, it is better to reduce the revs slightly until they drop a little: this is the point of maximum efficiency!